xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

     allocate for no-unicast-ldp

 ## EVPN Multicast
-Multicast within a L2VPN EVPN has been supported since Metro Fabric 1.0.
+Multicast within a L2VPN EVPN has been supported since Converged SDN Transport 1.0.
 Multicast traffic within an EVPN is replicated to the endpoints interested in a specific group via EVPN signaling.
 EVPN utilizes ingress replication for all multicast traffic, meaning multicast is encapsulated with a specific EVPN label and unicast to each PE router with interested listeners for each multicast group.
 Ingress replication may add additional traffic to the network, but simplifies the core and data plane by eliminating multicast signaling, state, and hardware replication.
 EVPN multicast is also not subject to domain boundary restrictions.

-## LDP to Metro Fabric Migration
+## LDP to Converged SDN Transport Migration
 Very few networks today are built as greenfield networks, most new designs are migrated from existing ones and must support some level of interop during migration.
-In the Metro Fabric design we tackle one of the most common migration scenarios, LDP to the Metro Fabric design.
+In the Converged SDN Transport design we tackle one of the most common migration scenarios, LDP to the Converged SDN Transport design.
 The following sections explain the configuration and best practices for performing the migration.
 The design is applicable to transport and services originating and terminating in the same LDP domain.

-### Towards Metro Fabric Design
+### Towards Converged SDN Transport Design
-The Metro Fabric design utilizes isolated IGP domains in different parts of the network, with each domain separated at a logical boundary by an ASBR router.
+The Converged SDN Transport design utilizes isolated IGP domains in different parts of the network, with each domain separated at a logical boundary by an ASBR router.
 SR-PCE is used to provide end to end paths across the inter-domain network.
 LDP does not support inter-domain transport, only between LDP FECs in the same IGP domain.
-It is recommended to plan logical boundaries if necessary when doing a flat LDP migration to the Metro Fabric design, so that when migration is complete the future scale benefits can be realized.
+It is recommended to plan logical boundaries if necessary when doing a flat LDP migration to the Converged SDN Transport design, so that when migration is complete the future scale benefits can be realized.

 ### Segment Routing Enablement
 **One must define the global Segment Routing Block (SRGB) to be used across the network on every node